 You can also view our manuscripts alongside those from other digital libraries.
 Anywhere you see the iiif logo you can drag and drop into Mirador.
 You will need to drag to the tab or window where you have Mirador open and then drop the link down into the viewing slot (illustrated below).

 Mirador also allows you to annotate manuscripts (using the speech bubble symbol on the left of the screen).
 These annotations will be saved locally on your own computer and will not be visible to other users.

-We will be continuing to add new material to the catalogue during the coming year.
+We will continue to add new material to the catalogue during the coming year.